Yule's "nonsense correlation" solved: Part II: Introduction

-Our method for explicitly calculating all moments (up to order 16) of Yule's nonsense correlation (Section \ref{sec:quad}), relies on the characterization of the moment generating function of the random vector $(Y_{11}, Y_{12}, Y_{22})$.
-This approach inherits from an older and well-developed literature, on the laws of quadratic functionals of Brownian motion.
-There is a fine survey \citep{donati1997some} which presents the state of the subject as it was in 1997, and as it has substantially remained since then.
-A range of techniques is available to characterize the laws of quadratic functionals of Brownian motion, including: \begin{enumerate} \item eigenfunction expansions --- see, for example, \cite{chan1991indefinite,chan1994polymer,ernst2017yule, fixman1962radius, levy1951wiener, mac1989extension}; \item identifying the covariance of the Gaussian process as the Green function of a symmetrizable Markov process --- see, for example, \cite{chan1994polymer,dynkin1980markov}; \item stochastic Fubini relations --- see, for example, \cite{donati1997some}; \item It\^o's formula --- see \cite{rogers1992quadratic}. \end{enumerate} The first of these techniques is historically the first; using it to deliver a simple closed-form solution depends on spotting a simpler form for an infinite expansion.
+\tcp{The authors of \cite{ernst2017yule} explicitly calculated the second moment of Yule's nonsense correlation.
+However, their methodology did not successfully extend to explicitly calculating higher order moments of $\rho$.\\ The key vision of \cite{ernst2017yule} was to calculate Laplace transform of the trivariate object formed of the three quadratic/bilinear forms of $W$, and to express that transform using Fredholm integral equations.
+In the present work, we rely instead on the characterization of the moment generating function of the random vector $(Y_{11}, Y_{12}, Y_{22})$. } This approach inherits from an older and well-developed literature, on the laws of quadratic functionals of Brownian motion.
+There is a fine survey \cite{donati1997some} which presents the state of the subject as it was in 1997.
+A range of techniques is available to characterize the laws of quadratic functionals of Brownian motion, including: \begin{enumerate} \item eigenfunction expansions --- see, for example, \cite{chan1991indefinite,chan1994polymer,ernst2017yule, fixman1962radius, levy1951wiener, mac1989extension}; \item identifying the covariance of the Gaussian process as the Green function of a symmetrizable Markov process --- see, for example, \cite{chan1994polymer,dynkin1980markov}; \item stochastic Fubini relations --- \tcp{see, for example, \cite{Donati1993,donati1997some}}; \item It\^o's formula --- see \cite{rogers1992quadratic}; \end{enumerate} The first of these techniques is historically the first; using it to deliver a simple closed-form solution depends on spotting a simpler form for an infinite expansion.
 The second works well if we can see a Markov process whose Green function is the covariance of the Gaussian process of interest.
 The third again requires an insight to transform the problem of interest into a simpler equivalent.
-The fourth, not so often exploited, deals conclusively with settings where the Gaussian process arises as the solution of a linear stochastic differential equation (SDE); this is the approach we use in this paper.
-It has the advantage that no clever insight is required --- it is a mechanical calculation, as we shall see when we extend the Brownian motion result to correlated Brownian motions, Ornstein-Uhlenbeck processes and the Brownian bridge; we make the obvious changes to the ODEs to be solved and that is all there is.
+The fourth, much less often exploited, deals conclusively with settings where the Gaussian process arises as the solution of a linear stochastic differential equation (SDE); this is the approach we use in the present paper.

 Section \ref{sec:asymp} studies the asymptotic properties of $\rho$ as $T \rightarrow \infty$.
 For this discussion, we will write $X(T), Y(T)$ in place of $X, Y$ defined at \eqref{eq1} and $\rho(T)$ in place of $\rho$ defined at \eqref{eq:yule1} to emphasize their dependence on the time horizon $T$.
 In the case of Wiener processes, by the property of self-similarity, it is straightforward to show that $\rho(1)$ and $\rho(T)$ have the same distribution.
 But for Gaussian processes which are not self-similar, $\rho(T)$ will depend on the value of $T$.
 Section \ref{sec:asymp} investigates this statistic's asymptotic behavior as $T \rightarrow \infty$.
 The key result is given by Theorem \ref{thm4}, which proves that, in the case of two independent Ornstein-Uhlenbeck processes, $\sqrt{T}\rho(T)$ converges in distribution as $T \rightarrow \infty$ to a zero-mean Gaussian.